christianhaitian/PortMaster/docs/packaging.md

 ### (Historical information below.
 No longer needed or should be included in port scripts!)

-Because the intention of the ports in PortMaster is to be as broadly compatible as possible with 351Elec and Ubuntu based custom firmwares for the RK3326 devices, there are some prerequisites the packages ports have to meet which are as follows
+Because the intention of the ports in PortMaster is to be as broadly compatible as possible with 351Elec/AmberElec and Ubuntu based custom firmwares for the RK3326 devices, there are some prerequisites the packages ports have to meet which are as follows

-### 351Elec runs everything as root.  sudo is not needed nor does it work on 351Elec.
+### 351Elec/AmberElec and JelOS runs everything as root.  sudo is not needed nor does it work on 351Elec/AmberElec and JelOS.
 Ubuntu based distros like ArkOS, TheRA and RetroOZ does support sudo though.~~

 So it's important to accomodate these differences as certain commands, as you'll read below, need sudo on Ubuntu based distros and some don't.
 We need to make sudo available as an updatable variable instead.
 A good solution for this is to check if the distro has a .OS_ARCH file located in a /storage/.config location.
 Only 351Elec has such a file and such a location for that matter between among these defined distros.
 ```